QuentinRa/blog.quentinra.dev/tools/unity/index.md

 After removing unused imports, I added the Awake function.
 This is a sample of the 3 functions you will use.

 These scripts can be added to components, by **clicking on a component**, then using **"add component"** in the inspector window.
-Search your scripts by the name (ex: "Example") and add it.
+Search your scripts by the name (ex: "Example") and add them.

 ![add component](images/script2.png)

-Note that you can use the 3 vertical dot to remove a component, or easily open a script.
+Note that you can use the 3 vertical dots to remove a component, or easily open a script.

 > If you are unsure about what's a method/class/attribute, you may read the Java course or watch some videos, as this would be a good practice to write better code 🚀.
 </div>
 </div>

 > **Note**: In a Script, you can use `Debug.Log(something)` to print something in the editor, inside the console ![Unity console](images/console.png).<br>
 > **Note**: In C#, you can use `var` instead of the type of a variable when creating a variable with a value, to ask the compiler to infer a type.
-This is a kind of lazy-practice 🙄.
+This is a kind of lazy practice 🙄.

 <hr class="sl">

 ## User-friendly scripts

-If you want, you may **add fields in the inspector** like you have for other sections, like "Number" here.
+If you want, you may **add fields in the inspector** as you have for other sections, like "Number" here.

 ![Create field inspector unity](images/fields.png)